keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 status: {}
 ```

-If we deploy this yaml, we'll see that it will run for 15 seconds and shutdown afterwards.
-To deploy the pod and watch it's change in status after the set duration:
+If we deploy this yaml, we'll see that it will run for 15 seconds, log a message to the console and shutdown afterwards.

-At this point, the only thing that we haven't accomodated for is how we will log a message right before the pod is shutdown.
+To deploy the pod, watch it's change in status after the set duration, and view the pods logs:

 ```bash
 # deploy the pod